 WOMEN AND GENDER IN GLOBAL PERSPECTIVES

-Gender Relations in International Development Graduate Minor (GRID) Course List, Fall 2013
+Gender Relations in International Development Graduate Minor (GRID) Course List, Spring 2016

-This Course List, compiled by the Women and Gender in Global Perspectives Program (WGGP), includes GRID Core and Elective Courses that are approved for the graduate minor, Gender Relations in International Development (GRID), administered by WGGP in conjunction with the Department of Human and Community Development in the College of ACES.
+This Course List, compiled by the Women and Gender in Global Perspectives Program (WGGP), includes GRID Core and Elective Courses that are approved for the graduate minor, Gender Relations in International Development (GRID), administered by WGGP in conjunction with the School of Social Work.
 The interdisciplinary GRID minor has been cooperatively developed by a number of sponsoring academic units for students who are interested in scholarship and employment in such areas as public policy analysis and planning, international agriculture, international business, comparative education, comparative social science and human resource development in an international context.